 Go to this page to see how to make an appointment for genealogical research and what you need to bring with you.

-Nearby street parking is available along 7th Avenue and 35th Street (see Campus Map, above).
+Nearby street parking is available along 7th Avenue and 35th Street (see Campus Map, below).
 Some visitor parking spaces are available in Lot E.